kelvinbrinham/Equity_data_manipulation_Financial_Modeling_Prep_API/README.txt

+# Equity_data_manipulation_Financial_Modeling_Prep_API

 My code consists of 2 scripts: main.py
 Retrieving_stock_data.py

-NB: THIS IS AN EXERCISE IN DATA MANIPULATION AND API USAGE, HENCE THE MISSING DATA ETC.
+NB: THIS IS AN EXERCISE IN DATA MANIPULATION (USING A FREE API) AND API USAGE, HENCE THE MISSING DATA ETC.
 ---
 Instructions: